Free Trial

 Page Speed

-Page speed is a complex factor, and to overcome any issues relating to it, page speed is measured in a number of ways - load time, page size, time to first byte (TTFB), and round trip time (RTT).
+Page speed is measured in several ways - load time, page size, time to first byte (TTFB), and round trip time (RTT).

 • Heave image on a page